cloudflare/cloudflare-docs/content/api-shield/management-and-monitoring/api-routing/_index.md

 {{<render file="_source-endpoints.md">}}

-Once your Source Endpoints are added to Endpoint Management, use the following process to create and verify routes on any given operation ID:
+Once your Source Endpoints are added to Endpoint Management, use the following steps to create and verify routes on any given operation ID:

 ### Create a route